the-butterfly-effect/tbe/README.md

 ###New features & highlights in Milestone B:
- * the Level Creator works
+ * the Level Creator works (mostly)
  * many playability fixes in levels
  * over 20 new levels
  * many new languages, plus the ability to switch language on-the-fly
- * new objects, including the Pingus
+ * new objects, including the Pingus, cardboard box, and Seesaw
- * switch to Qt5
+ * switch to Qt5 for the UI, making the game more "future proof"
+ * visual improvements to existing levels

 ###Alternative solutions
 If you feel you found a solution to a level that is not right, please post an issue on github: https://github.com/the-butterfly-effect/tbe/issues.
 More info is also availble in the TBE Help menus.
+We plan to add a 'save my solution' option in Milestone C.

 ###Running in other languages